amasoft-dr/cabinets.js/README.md

 ## It is not tied to any UI library

-It is not tied to any UI library like React or Vue, you can use it with plain-old-vanilla Javascript and will work.
+It is not tied to any UI library like React or Vue, you can use it with plain-old-vanilla Javascript, and will work.
-However we have a Cabinets-react.js which makes simple the integration with React.js.
+However, we have a Cabinets-react.js which makes simple the integration with React.js.
 Please click **here** to check this project.

 ## It does not have dependencies